 Faculty / Staff

-Dr. White is a 1979 graduate of the School of Veterinary Medicine at the University of California – Davis.
+Dr. Stephen White received his veterinary degree from UC Davis in 1979.
 He has been a Diplomate of the American College of Veterinary Dermatology since 1983.
-Dr. White has held faculty positions at the veterinary schools at Tufts University and at Colorado State University before returning to the School of Veterinary Medicine as a professor in 1998.
-He is the author or co-author of more than 80 articles in refereed scientific journals.
+Dr. White has held faculty positions at the veterinary schools at Tufts University and at Colorado State University before returning to UC Davis as a professor in 1998.
+He is the author or co-author of more than 100 articles in refereed scientific journals.
 Dr. White’s interests include cutaneous manifestations of systemic disease, non-steroidal therapy of auto-immune disease, food allergy, congenital skin disease and exotic animal and equine dermatology.
 He led the clinical investigations of the research team that identified a gene mutation causing hereditary equine regional dermal asthenia, or HERDA, a debilitating skin disease in horses.

 Judy Schettler, Technician

-Nina E. Toebe, BA, RVT
+Nina Toebe, RVT

 Nina Toebe has worked in dermatology for the majority of her career.
 She worked at a dermatology specialty practice in Walnut Creek for 10 years prior to joining UC Davis in 1999.
 Nina is a founding member of the Academy of Dermatology Veterinary Technicians, and is pursuing a veterinary technician specialist certification.
 She enjoys all aspects of working in the Dermatology Service, especially working directly with clients and patients.